Rudd-O/qubes-vpn/README.md

 ## Troubleshooting and help

+Within the VPN VM:

 ```
 sudo systemctl status qubes-vpn.service
 sudo systemctl status qubes-vpn-forwarding.service
 ```

-executed on the VPN VM, will give you diagnostic information.
+will give you diagnostic information.

+You can also observe the log of the system in realtime with `sudo journalctl -fab` as it attempts to connect or disconnect.

+If you need more debugging information, you can make the VPN interface control script spit large amounts of information by creating the file `/var/run/qubes-vpn/debug` and restarting `qubes-vpn.service` while looking at the `journalctl -fab` output.

 File issues on this project if you could not get it to work, or there are errors in the software or the documentation.